Remote Legal Talent: 8 Key Advantages in Legal Practice.

 We see both sides of the legal service equation in our business; talking to customers and understanding what they look for in their lawyers, and talking to lawyers and seeking to understand what they want out of their careers.

-The ‘great resignation’ might not have played out in quite the dramatic way that many predicted, however, the data is quite clear that legal services industry does have some serious headwinds when it comes to attracting and retaining talent.
+The ‘great resignation’ might not have played out in quite the dramatic way that many predicted, however, the data is quite clear that the legal services industry does have some serious headwinds when it comes to attracting and retaining talent.
 Look at any survey and the picture can appear quite bleak in terms of job satisfaction for lawyers and their desires to find new ways of working.
 The answer for many of these dissatisfied lawyers is to engage in more remote or flexible working; it doesn’t necessarily mean working from a beach, but it does offer the ability to work from a location of their choice, avoiding inconvenient commutes, premium costs of city living and freeing up hours in the day that they would not otherwise have.
+While this style of working certainly brings benefits to lawyers themselves, working with remote legal talent can also be beneficial for employers.

-What are the advantages of engaging remote talent?
+What are the advantages of engaging remote legal talent?

 For GCs frustrated at the lack of options in their own local market, engaging remote lawyers can completely change the talent landscape and the way their teams work.
 Here are 8 reasons why:

-- Bigger talent pool - imposing limits based on national borders or commuter belts simply decreases the chance of finding the right talent, when you need it.
-Opening the pool up can mean access to an otherwise unattainable breadth and depth of talent.
+- Businesses should explore the advantages of engaging remote legal talent, enabling them to tap into a broader and more diverse pool of expertise. - imposing limits based on national borders or commuter belts simply decreases the chance of finding the right talent, when you need it.
+Opening the pool up can mean access to an otherwise unattainable breadth and depth of remote legal talent.

 - Greater flexibility - remote workers are generally more inclined to engage in flexible working patterns or short-term projects; many are happy to work across time zones and global teams can therefore make time zone differences work to their advantage.